Mayflower400: why the Puritans had to leave England

 Stephen: The original reason they left was because of the great complaint that Puritans had in general with the Church of England - that it wasn't reformed enough.
 The focal point for that was the fact that the ministers were still supposed to wear the priestly robes of Catholic tradition and they thought that the Reformation got rid of all that.
 They viewed it like going back to the old ways.

-Their thinking was: there are no priestly robes in the Bible, our church should be more biblical than that.
+Their thinking was: there are no priestly robes in the Bible, our Church should be more biblical than that.
 The separatists were the ones among the Puritans who felt so strongly about this that they left the Church of England and set up their own churches.
 They were prepared to go through all that just because of the clothes the ministers were wearing.

 There were other complaints of course, like kneeling, the sign of the cross, and stained glass - basically anything that wasn't mentioned in the Bible.
 I imagine a lot of Christians today not having a lot of sympathy for these attitudes, but on the other hand, once they had left the Church of England over the matter of the priestly robes, that then become much less of a focus for them.